Episode 9: Homesick

 Notwithstanding Ella’s parochial wisdom, Alessandra was determined to try something different.
 She understood her need for change not as she comprehended Nietzsche or calculus, but in that depths-of-your-gut kind of knowing: it was time to leave.

-As soon as she’d completed her stint with Change Now! she escaped, leaving behind not only the hideous, oversized spiders and scorpions of all sizes but also Arturo and Ramon and all the others who had welcomed her.
 She told herself she wouldn’t miss any of it, she was perfectly clear that she was doing what she had to do.
 She even dredged up another Nietzsche quote: Now I am nimble, now I fly, now I see myself under myself, now a god dances within me.
 (Though the application of this particular quote to her own situation was somewhat vague.)

 And then she moved to Brooklyn.